fly-hiring/phoenix-full-stack-work-sample/README.md

 # Fly.io Full Stack Phoenix Hiring Project

 Hello!
 This is a hiring project for our [Full Stack developer position](https://fly.io/blog/fly-io-is-hiring-full-stack-developers/).
-If you apply, we'll ask you to do this project so we can assess your ability to design and build customer facing UX with the fly.io GraphQL api in an Elixir/Phoenix/LiveView application.
+If you apply, we'll ask you to do this project so we can assess your ability build customer facing features with the Fly.io GraphQL api in an Elixir/Phoenix/LiveView application.

 ## The Job

-As a full stack developer at fly.io, you'll be working with the parts of our product that customers interact directly with, such as our web dashboard, conversion funnels, landing pages, blog, and critical systems for authentication, billing, emails, and more.
+As a full stack developer at Fly.io, you'll be working with the parts of our product that customers interact directly with, such as our web dashboard, conversion funnels, landing pages, blog, and critical systems for authentication, billing, emails, and more.
 Most of our UX stack is built on Ruby and Rails, but after falling in love with Phoenix, we'll be doing a lot more Phoenix than Rails.
-To be effective in this role, you'll need to be comfortable working in both Rails and Phoenix, but it's okay to learn on the fly.
+To be effective in this role, you'll need to get comfortable working in both Rails and Phoenix, but it's okay to learn on the fly.

 ## Hiring Project

 This app is a simplified version of the fly.io web dashboard built with the [Phoenix Framework](https://phoenixframework.org).
 It uses our GraphQL api to fetch data from your account and render it with LiveView.
 You can see a running version here: https://full-stack-phoenix-starter.fly.dev.

+This project is built on Elixir Phoenix.
+It's ok if you don't yet know Elixir or Phoenix!
+We think you can learn, and are happy to have you learn while you do this project if you'd like.

 Right now it has a list of your apps, and clicking on one loads a detail page.
 We need you to improve it.